-This chapter on how to improve marketing for your photography business will probably be the densest to digest.
-But it will also reward you as it will help you measure and perfect your marketing tactics.
-So if you have followed along with the articles listed above, you are already on your way to a well-rounded marketing strategy.
-If you haven't read them, that's okay.
+Now, it's time to see how the results of your marketing campaign measure up against the goals you set for your business.
+What you learn from these steps will guide your marketing strategy.

 You may be looking to dive right into SEO and ROI.
 In which case, let's get down to the brass tacks.
 Now, let's talk about measuring your marketing investments and what's next (i.e. Are you investing in the right tactics?).

 To measure your ROI, you'll need some help with the whole measuring thing.
-There are a few different platforms you can use for this, but the most comprehensive and totally FREE option is Google Analytics (or its competitors, but why not use a free tool that is the backbone of all these other paid solutions?!).
+There are a few platforms you can use for this, but the most comprehensive and totally FREE option is Google Analytics (or its competitors, but why not use a free tool that is the backbone of all these other paid solutions?!).